Daniel Cherniavsky: Exile

-The trigger for deciding the exile was the discovery of a list where his name appeared with the status: "marked to die".
-In September 1976, he runs away clandestinely of his country and exiles in Brazil.
+The trigger for deciding on the exile was the discovery of a list where his name appeared with the status: "marked to die".
+In September 1976, he runs away clandestinely from his country and exiles himself in Brazil.
 His family arrives a month later.
-Even today, he is painful to have left in Argentina his eldest daughter, Andy Cherniavsky, today a renowned photographer who at the time had already formed her own family.
+Even today, he is pained to have left in Argentina his eldest daughter, Andy Cherniavsky, today a renowned photographer who at the time had already formed her own family.

-The disappointment and heartache for losing his history, his language and the codes of his country, made him take 7 years to return for the first time to Argentina.
+The disappointment and heartache for losing his history, his language, and the codes of his country made him take 7 years to return for the first time to Argentina.